-The other day, i installed XenServer 6.2 on my new Lenovo ThinkCentre.
-I thought that would be a great idea since Citrix announced that XenServer is now Open Source.
+The other day, I installed XenServer 6.2 on my new Lenovo ThinkCentre.
+That would be a great idea since Citrix announced that XenServer is now Open Source.

 Run through the installation as you always do.
 After the installation is done XenServer will now boot up.